 Here is your insurance policy!

-To use dehydrated starter – Make a slurry of 50 grams of flour and 100 grams of water.
-Add 50 grams of dehydrated starter and let it rehydrate for 8-12 hours in a warm place.
-Feed your starter everyday after until it is strong and active and ready to bake with.
+To use dehydrated starter – Make a slurry of 20 grams of flour and 25 grams of water.
+Add 5 grams of dehydrated starter and let it rehydrate for 8 to 12 hours in a warm place.
+Feed your starter every day after until it is strong and active and ready to bake with.

 To Make Bread Crumbs – Spread out the frozen heels and leftover pieces of bread on a baking sheet and defrost them at room temperature.
-It’s okay if they dry out a little.
-In fact it is better.
+It’s ok if they dry out a little, in fact it is better.
 That is why I always freeze the bread prior to making crumbs.
 Frozen bread is always drier after being defrosted.

 Now you know everything I know about sourdough!

 I hope you get inspired to start baking this healthy and time-honored style of bread and baked goods.
-Please feel free to leave a comment, ask a question or find me on facebook to chat about sourdough!
+Please feel free to leave a comment, ask a question, or email me to chat about sourdough!